CanastaWiki/Canasta-CLI/docs/guide/kubernetes.md

 **Delete** removes the entire kind cluster, all Kubernetes resources, and the installation directory.

 If the kind cluster is manually deleted (e.g., via `kind delete cluster`), `canasta start` will automatically recreate it.
 Note that persistent volume data will be lost in this case since it was stored inside the cluster.
+If the installation was created with `--build-from`, the locally built image will also need to be rebuilt and reloaded.

 ---